Monir-Nassan/Passwords-Manager/README.md

 - The MasterKey used for the encryption is the password You provide to create The account
 - The Masterkey hash is stored in the database.
 - when logging in The hash of the Masterkey provided is being evaluated with the hash stored in the database.
+- IV (Initialization Vector) is being generated for each password and stored in the DB.

 **The issue here is The Masterkey is being stored in memory, so the app can use it for the encryption/decryption of the passwords.
 Improvements are incoming!
 If you have any suggestions Please PR**

 ## Installation